Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay-All-Test.md

 #### Transaction Flow

-1. Customer selects checkout from the merchant's App.
+1. The customer selects checkout from the merchant's app and the merchant’s payment form displays.
-2. Customer then presented with the merchant's payment form.
-3. The App calls the Apple Pay framework to obtain the encrypted wallet data.
+2. The app calls the Apple Pay framework to obtain the encrypted wallet data.
-4. Merchant's App submits the encrypted Apple Pay payload to Commerce Hub.
+3. The merchant’s app submits the encrypted Apple Pay payload to Commerce Hub.
-5. Commerce Hub attempts to process the transaction and sends the response to the merchant's App.
+4. Commerce Hub attempts to process the transaction and sends the response to the merchant’s app.

 **Begin integration with [Apple Pay Integration In-App](#InAppIntegration).**